rimpi1612/Solidity_Smart-Contract/README.md

 * Deploy and test the contract functionality by depositing various Ether values (greater than 100 wei).

-  * The provided `balance` function can be used as a test to see if the logic you have in the `deposit` function is valid.
+  * The provided `balance` function can be used as a test to see if the logic we have in the `deposit` function is valid.
 Since all of the Ether should be transferred to employees, this function should always return `0`, since the contract should never store Ether itself.

   * Note: The 100 wei threshold is due to the way we calculate the points.
 If we send less than 100 wei, for example, 80 wei, `points` would equal `0` because `80 / 100` equals `0` because the remainder is discarded.
 We will learn more advanced arbitrary precision division later in the course.
 In this case, we can disregard the threshold as 100 wei is a significantly smaller value than the Ether or Gwei units that are far more commonly used in the real world (most people aren't sending less than a penny's worth of Ether).